kartik-venugopal/aural-player/README.md

 #### Doesn't work on macOS Big Sur (yet)

-Per my brief testing, the latest version of Aural Player (v2.2.0) does not run at all on macOS Big Sur.
+Per my brief testing, the latest version of Aural Player (v2.2.0) does not run at all on an Intel Mac running macOS Big Sur.
 It crashes immediately on startup.
 I'm currently working on a fix to get it working on Big Sur.
 I will try to release this fix some time later this month or next month.

+If someone is able to get it working on Big Sur, I'd appreciate you letting me know !

-#### Doesn't seem to work on Macs with the M1 chip
+#### Doesn't seem to work on Macs with the M1 chip (or perhaps related to the Big Sur issue)

 One user reported that Aural doesn't work on their M1 Macbook Air.
 Now, I don't have access to any M1 hardware, so I will not be able to troubleshoot/support for M1 Macs.
 Sorry :(

+NOTE - It is uncertain whether it's a compatibility issue with the M1 chip because Aural doesn't work on Intel Macs running Big Sur (yet).
+Maybe Aural works on M1 Macs running Catalina.
+But all M1 Macs run Big Sur currently, so it cannot be tested.

 ![App demo](/Documentation/Demos/mainDemo.gif?raw=true "App demo")